chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   }
 ```

 If reading the contract name revert or gives any failure message, you can stop saving this token or add it with the default value "Unkown".
 In our case, I will only log the message with the error and the transaction hash to debug what may happen.
-Btw the logger is from [@graphprotocol/graph-ts](https://www.npmjs.com/package/@graphprotocol/graph-ts).
+The logger is from [@graphprotocol/graph-ts](https://www.npmjs.com/package/@graphprotocol/graph-ts).
 Feel free to check their documentation
 The next step is to load the token schema if it exists or create a new one.

 ```